benfixit/catholic_hymnbook/content/how-can-i-repay-the-lord.md

 ---
-id: 261
+id: 161
-title: How Can I Repay the Lord
+title: How Can I Repay the Lord (Psalm 115)
 ---

 _Chorus:_